solana-foundation/solana-improvement-documents/proposals/0153-elgamal-proof-program.md

 application independent.
 The new ZK ElGamal Proof program inherits parts of the ZK Token Proof program that is independent of any specific application like the logic to verify the validity of a public key or range of the encrypted in an ElGamal ciphertext.
-It leaves out parts of the logic that is specific to the SPL Token application like the logic to verify a zero-knowledge proof required for a token transfer instruction.
+It leaves out parts of the logic that are specific to the SPL Token application like the logic to verify a zero-knowledge proof required for a token transfer instruction.